Contact Us

 https://www.uppernorwoodlibraryhub.org/south-london-tai-chi

-£10.00 per session (This is a drop in - advanced monthly payment is NOT required).
+£12.00 per session (drop in) - (£40.00 advanced monthly payment).
 This session has vacancies.

 This class is suitable for: All ages of any ability.

 After being online for 16 months - Upper Norwood Library (Crystal Palace).
-We are there every Monday from: 17.30 -18.45. https://www.uppernorwoodlibraryhub.org/south-london-tai-chi
+We are there every Thursdays from: 18.15-19.30. https://www.uppernorwoodlibraryhub.org/south-london-tai-chi

 COURSE 2 - T’AI CHI AND BALANCE IMPROVEMENT FOR OVER 50S - BATTERSEA-THURSDAY 10.30-11.45.
 Please contact me for further information.